Our 10 favourite Spanish landscapes

 Aigües Tortes, Catalonia

 The breathtaking scenery of this national park is formed by jagged peaks, steep rock walls, and an abundance of high mountain terrain, all of which lie in the shadow of the twin peaks of Els Encantats.
-Featuring the highest stretch of the Pyrenees, more than 300 glacial lakes and lagoons (Aigües Tortes means 'winding waters') trickle through forests and meadows of wildflowers.
+Featuring the highest stretch of the Pyrenees, more than 300 glacial lakes and lagoons (Aigües Tortes means "twisted waters") trickle through forests and meadows of wildflowers.
 From the park entrance, walk up to the pass at 2,562m for some of the most stunning views in the Pyrenees.
 That's Xabi standing there looking happy with his morning walk.

 The Pothole is Pura Aventura's popular monthly email.
 We share what we love, what interests us and what we find challenging.
 And we don't Photoshop out the bits everyone else does.
 We like to think our considered opinions provide food for thought, and will sometimes put a smile on your face.
 They've even been known to make people cry.
 You can click here to subscribe and, naturally, unsubscribe at any time.